LandonScottBridgewater/O2O/README.md

 For music, this will output the canonical/official version of a song based on the title and channel without verification.
 Most heuristics rely on official sources, but this approach works for even niche media.

+### app.py

+This script manages the high-level user and the database system.
+The files are named by their ID + file extension for easy look up.
+The reason I created this structure is because I have noticed each time I make a small change to the data structure, it becomes very tedious to manager filepaths.
+Instead, I used IDs which have metadata and the unique file name linked to the ID.

+### `class DataHandler`

+This manages the sqlite database of IDs & json.

+### `class MediaDownloader`

+This class retrieves the files using query_sources.py and moves the files into DataHandler's data structure.

+---

+**Author:** Landon Scott Bridgewater
+**License:** MIT